Award: Associate of Fine Arts Degree

 - Create works with proper use of design elements.

-HCC graduates have successfully transferred to art schools and universities, both in and out of Maryland.
-Students who plan to transfer to a four-year institution should check the requirements of that institution.
-If they are significantly different from the courses listed, students should consult with an advisor for academic guidance.
+HCC graduates have successfully transferred to art schools and universities, both In and out of Maryland.
 Some art schools require portfolios for admission and financial aid consideration.
-HCC faculty are well-versed in these requirements and assist students in portfolio preparation.
+HCC faculty are well-versed in these requirements and assist students In portfolio preparation.